usaid-cs/yesterday-i-learned/random.md

 - The motto of [麥兜](https://upload.wikimedia.org/wikipedia/commons/0/02/AoS_McDull_statue.JPG)'s primary school is 作育英才.
 - The kettle is not black.
 The pot is seeing itself in the kettle's reflection, which is black.
 - Play doh is salty.
-- The Niagara Falls are made up of three waterfalls: the Horseshoe Falls (largest), the American Falls, and the Bridal Veil Falls (smallest).
 - Basically [everything is sexual harrassment](https://www.economist.com/blogs/graphicdetail/2017/11/daily-chart-14) if you aren't attractive.
 - Paris is full of round road junctions that have stuff at the middle, like the [Arc de Triomphe](https://en.wikipedia.org/wiki/Arc_de_Triomphe), Esplanade Jacques Chaban-Delmas, Fontaine de Shamaï Haber, and the Bastille.
 These junctions I suspect are just called _Places_.
 - `.` in `[.]` literally matches only `.`, without needing to escape.